-Well, the foundation was built utilizing jack down the process for quick sinking.
+Well, the foundation was built utilizing a jack-down process for quick sinking.

 The following points explain the materials utilized for the construction of the Signature Bridge:

 An a.
-The structural steel of grade S355J2 for thickness up to 80 mm and steel of grade S355NL for thickness above 80 mm was utilized for the construction.
+The structural steel of grade S355J2 for thicknesses up to 80 mm and steel of grade S355NL for thicknesses above 80 mm was utilized for the construction.

 b.
 A total of 6500 and 7000 metric tons of steel were utilized in the fabrication work of the pylon and the deck, respectively.